 The pair decided that something simple and affordable, yet attractive, would be the best solution.
 This led them to the idea of a Japanese Zen garden with a deck.
 By keeping the design minimal, they hoped to create a spatial presence which could also easily be adjusted to suit the new homeowner’s lifestyle.

 A few considerations were tied into the design process.
-Chau consciously chose a colour scheme which would blend in with the house, creating a seascape theme in the front entryway.
+The landscaping specialist consciously chose a colour scheme which would blend in with the house, creating a seascape theme in the front entryway.
 Including a deck in the backyard’s design allowed them to maximise the space, creating a level outdoor living space over the previously unusable lawn.
 Japanese minimalism was implemented into every element of the design, the idea being to produce a tranquil backyard canvas which could easily be updated in the future.

 A major part of the work was the deck and railing installation, which was pine with kwila staining.
 The pair also needed to time things carefully - wheeling about two tonnes of white chip through the house was not something that they wanted to be doing on a newly installed carpet and they managed to complete the transferral just in time.
-Once the chip was in place, Chau created a pathway of stepping stones using South Island Alpine stones.
+Once the chip was in place, the landscaping specialist created a pathway of stepping stones using South Island Alpine stones.
 These connected the living room to the deck.

-When he created the planting scheme, Chau considered how every detail would complement the colours and details of the design.
+When he created the planting scheme, the landscaping specialist considered how every detail would complement the colours and details of the design.
 A dwarf Japanese maple tree was selected as a focal point to the garden, while a bonsai tree was chosen because it “reminds you of a mountain range”.
 The contrasting colours of fairy bamboo, black mondo grass and Lomandra Lime Tuff all work together to add soft pops of colour to the simple space.
 Even the colour of the mulch was considered.

 “The indoor-outdoor flow is very good now”, adds David.
 “I think (the updated landscape) is really serene and has a peaceful feel.
 I’d love to go out there in the evening and just sit down on the bench to have my coffee and read a book in the weekend.
 It’s a really nice garden with very little maintenance needed.”